-Any concerns in relation to decisions made under this policy should, in the first instance, be discussed with the Program Director, the relevant School Disability Liaison Person, or the Head of School.
-If the matter cannot be resolved informally, a formal appeal may be made following the Academic Student Complaint Process Procedure Policy.
+Any concerns in relation to decisions made under this policy should, in the first instance, be discussed with the Director of Education, the relevant School Disability Liaison Person, or the Head of School.
+If the matter cannot be resolved informally, a formal appeal may be made following the Academic Student

+Complaint Process Procedure Policy.